lar0129/lar0129/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently studying ing on NJU Software Engineering
+- 🔭 I’m currently studying on NJU Software Engineering
 - 🌱 I’m currently learning ALsys
 - 📫 How to reach me: [lianganran's blog](https://lianganran.top/)
 - 😄 coding just for fun!